Active Tuning: Introduction

+The proposed method, which we call Active Tuning, uses gradient back-propagation through time (BPTT) \citep{werbos_backpropagation_1990}, where the back-propagated gradient signal is used to tune the hidden activities of a neural network instead of adapting its weights.
+The way we utilize the temporal gradient signal is related to learning parametric biases \citep{Sugita:2011a} and applying dynamic context inference \citep{Butz:2019}.
 With Active Tuning, two essential aspects apply: First, during signal inference, the model is not driven by the observations directly, but indirectly via prediction error-inducted temporal gradient information, which is used to infer the hidden state activation sequence that best explains the observed signal.
 Second, the general stabilization ability of propagating signal hypotheses through the network is exploited, effectively washing out activity components (such as noise) that cannot be modeled with the learned temporal structures within the network.
 As a result, the vulnerable internal dynamics are kept within a system-consistent activity milieu, effectively decoupling it from noise or other unknown distortions that are present in the defective actual signal.
 In this work we show that Active Tuning elicits enhanced signal filtering abilities, without the need for explicitly training distinct models for exactly such purposes.
 Excitingly, this method allows for instance the successful application of an entirely noise-unaware RNN (trained on clean, ideal data) under highly noisy and unknown conditions.